 Historic Tax Credits

 In 2000, Congress also passed the Community Renewal Tax Relief Act, creating a New Market Tax Credit Program to encourage private investments in low-income communities.
-The program is based on a competitive application process by which community reinvestment entities certified by the CDFI Fund compete for $2.5 billion in federal tax credit applications
+The program is based on a competitive application process by which community reinvestment entities certified by the Department of Treasury’s Community Development Financial Institution Fund compete for $2.5 billion in federal tax credit applications.

 How Do I Apply for a Historic Tax Credit?

 Before you can claim a tax credit, your building must be designated a “certified historic structure,” which means that it must either be listed individually in the National Register of Historic Places or be a contributing building in a registered historic district.
-To find out if your building is listed on the National Register, go to www.cr.nps.gov/nr/.
+To find out if your building is listed on the National Register, contact the National Park Service.

 You should also consult your accountant or tax advisor to make sure that this federal tax credit is beneficial to you.
 Certain income and other restrictions may have a bearing on whether an owner is able to use the credit.
 IRS administers the Department of the Treasury’s involvement with the Federal Historic Preservation Tax Incentives Program.

 For more information and consultations specific to your building, contact our office for guidance at 412-471-5808.